-We are excited to announce that the NIBIB has committed to fund the center through 2023 to develop technologies for scalable and reproducible modeling, provide free services to the community, advocate for reproducible modeling, and train researchers how to conduct modeling scalably and reproducibly.
-More info: EurekAlert Icahn School of Medicine at Mount [...]
+We are excited to announce that the NIBIB and NIGMS have committed to fund the center through 2023 to develop technologies for scalable and reproducible modeling, provide free services to the community, advocate for reproducible modeling, and train researchers how to conduct modeling scalably and reproducibly.
+More info: EurekAlert Icahn School of Medicine [...]

 The new website features an overview of the goals, challenges, plans, and methods of whole-cell modeling, as well as links to whole-cell models and whole-cell modeling tools, training materials, events, and research groups.

 Jonathan Karr contributed a perspective on modeling and simulating to the standards panel at the 2018 GP-Write meeting.

 The Karr Lab joined the GP-Write Standards Working Group and helped write a white paper on the standard protocols and formats that are needed for genome design and writing.